MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-persona-phishing-resistant-passwordless-authentication.md

 ## IT pros/DevOps workers

-IT Pros and DevOps workers are especially reliant on remote access and multiple user accounts, which is why they are considered different from Information Workers.
-Many of the challenges posed by phishing-resistant passwordless for IT Pros are caused by their increased need for remote access to systems and ability to run automations.
+IT pros and DevOps workers are especially reliant on remote access and multiple user accounts, which is why they are considered different from information workers.
+Many of the challenges posed by phishing-resistant passwordless for IT pros are caused by their increased need for remote access to systems and ability to run automations.

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/it-pro-examples.png" alt-text="Diagram that shows examples of requirements for IT pros/DevOps workers.":::

 Understand the supported options for phishing-resistant with RDP especially for this persona.
-For more information about RDP, see .

 Make sure to understand where users are using scripts that run in the user context and are therefore not using MFA today.
-Instruct your IT Pros on the proper way to run automations using service principals and managed identities.
-You should also consider processes to allow IT Pros and other professionals to request new service principals and get the proper permissions assigned to them.
+Instruct your IT pros on the proper way to run automations using service principals and managed identities.
+You should also consider processes to allow IT pros and other professionals to request new service principals and get the proper permissions assigned to them.

 - [What are managed identities for Azure resources?](~/identity/managed-identities-azure-resources/overview.md)
 - [Securing service principals in Microsoft Entra ID](~/architecture/service-accounts-principal.md)

 ### IT pros/DevOps worker deployment flow

-Phases 1-3 of the deployment flow for IT Pro/DevOps Workers should typically follow the standard deployment flow as pictured above for the user’s primary account.
-IT Pros/DevOps workers often have secondary accounts that require different considerations.
+Phases 1-3 of the deployment flow for IT pro/DevOps workers should typically follow the standard deployment flow as pictured above for the user’s primary account.
+IT pros/DevOps workers often have secondary accounts that require different considerations.
 Adjust the methods used at each step as needed in your environment for the primary accounts:

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/it-pro-deployment.png" alt-text="Diagram that shows deployment flow for IT pros/DevOps workers.":::

 1. Phase 1: Onboarding
-   1. Entra Verified ID service used to acquire a Temporary Access Pass
+   1. Microsoft Entra Verified ID service used to acquire a Temporary Access Pass
 1. Phase 2: Portable credential registration
    1. Microsoft Authenticator app passkey (preferred)
    1. FIDO2 security key